cemalivive/ruby-style-guide/README.md

     SOME_CONST = 5
     ```

-* The names of predicate methods (methods that return a boolean value)
-  should end in a question mark.
-  (i.e. `Array#empty?`).

 * Doğrulama metodlarının (true, false gibi mantıksal değerler döndüren methodlar)
    isimlerinde soru işareti karaterini kullanıbilirsiniz. (`Array#empty?`)

-* The names of potentially *dangerous* methods (i.e. methods that
-  modify `self` or the arguments, `exit!` (doesn't run the finalizers
-  like `exit` does), etc.) should end with an exclamation mark if
-  there exists a safe version of that *dangerous* method.

-    ```Ruby
-    # bad - there is not matching 'safe' method
-    class Person
-      def update!
-      end
-    end

-    # good
-    class Person
-      def update
-      end
-    end

-    # good
-    class Person
-      def update!
-      end

-      def update
-      end
-    end
-    ```

 * Define the non-bang (safe) method in terms of the bang (dangerous)
   one if possible.